 - Triple Frontier

 I was impressed with the wide range of productions shot at Kualoa Ranch.
 Some of the locations were used frequently by different production companies.

-The bus stopped on a couple of occasions, and we could get off to shoot photos and take selfies.
-It was fun to be able to imagine myself as part of a scene from a Hollywood movie.
+The bus stopped on several occasions, and we could get off to shoot photos and take selfies.
+It was fun to imagine myself as part of a scene from a Hollywood movie.

 The most popular stopping point was Kong Skull Island.
-Here, we could stand amongst the giant Styrofoam bones and feel relatively small.
+We could stand amongst the giant Styrofoam bones and feel relatively small here.

-When production companies are filming on the ranch, the tours are adapted to another area.
-With thousands of acres of land, guests won’t receive a lessened experience.
+When production companies’ film on the ranch, the tours are adapted to another area.
+Guests won’t receive a lessened experience with thousands of acres of land.

 All in all, I very much enjoyed the Hollywood Movie Site Tour.
 Note that Kualoa Ranch continues to be a popular location for Hollywood movies and blockbusters.

 Even after the tour, it would be fun to return and see which new movies chose Kualoa as a filming location.